Whitesnake: Forevermore and The Purple Album (2010–2017)

 Whitesnake released their twelfth studio album, titled The Purple Album, on 15 May 2015 in Europe, followed by a North American release on 19 May.
-A collection of re-recorded songs from Coverdale's time in Deep Purple, the idea sprang from talks he and Jon Lord had about a possible Mark III reunion a few years earlier.
-After Lord's death in 2012, Coverdale discussed the idea with Ritchie Blackmore, but they were unable to come to an agreement on the nature of the undertaking.
+A collection of re-recorded songs from Coverdale's time in Deep Purple, the idea sprang from talks he and Jon Lord had had about a possible Mark III reunion a few years earlier.
+After Lord's death in 2012, Coverdale discussed the idea with guitarist Ritchie Blackmore, but they were unable to come to an agreement regarding the nature of the undertaking.
 Coverdale then decided to move forward with the project under the Whitesnake banner.
-He described the resulting record as a tribute to his time in Deep Purple.

-The album reached number 18 on the UK Albums Chart, while in the US it peaked at number 87.
-On the Independent Albums chart it reached number nine.
+He described the resulting record as a tribute to his time in Deep Purple.The Purple Album reached number 18 on the UK Albums Chart, while in the US it peaked at number 87.
+On the Independent Albums chart, it reached number nine, while in Japan it reached number eight.
 In its first week, the record sold 6,900 copies in the US.
-The Purple Album polarized critics.
-The Associated Press commended the band for breathing new life into the songs, while Dave Everley of Classic Rock called the record a "wrong-headed travesty of an album".
-Responding to the criticism, Coverdale proclaiming: "I've no space in my life for haters or negaters. [...]
+While the Associated Press commended the band for breathing new life into the songs, Dave Everley of Classic Rock called The Purple Album a "wrong-headed travesty of an album".
+Responding to the criticism, Coverdale proclaimed: "I've no space in my life for haters or negaters. [...]
 I owe those people nothing.
 Such opinions mean nothing to me."
 The Purple Album had been envisioned by Coverdale as potentially his last album before retiring.
 However, the process left him "revitalised" and eager to continue further.

 Whitesnake kicked off the North American leg of The Purple Tour in May 2015.
 Joining the band was new keyboardist Michele Luppi.
 At a show in California, they were joined onstage by Coverdale's former Deep Purple bandmate Glenn Hughes.
+Beginning in October, the band toured in Japan.
 In December, Whitesnake teamed up with Def Leppard for tour of the UK and Ireland.
 In Sheffield, Whitesnake were joined onstage by former guitarist Vivian Campbell (who has been a member of Def Leppard since 1992).
-In 2016, the band embarked on the Greatest Hits Tour, which saw them perform across Europe and the US.
+In 2016, Whitesnake embarked on the Greatest Hits Tour, which saw them perform across Europe and the US.
 Before the tour, Coverdale revealed his plans to potentially retire in 2017, though he later recanted the statement.

 In August 2017, Whitesnake signed a new distribution deal for North America and Japan with Rhino Entertainment and Warner Music Group.
 Tentative plans to release a new album the following year were also announced.
 In October 2017, Whitesnake's eponymous album was reissued as a four-disc box set to commemorate its 30th anniversary.
 The band had planned a joint tour where they would have played the album in its entirety, but instead opted to take a break and focus on writing a new album.
 In December, a photography book chronicling The Purple Tour was released.